untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

     - else `develop`
   - else RB for given version
 - `mdeps`: are taken from mdepsBranch
-- `subComponents` are calculated using mdeps
+- `subComponents` extended status are calculated using mdeps
 - `WB`:

 Status calculation